jfirwin/jfirwin.github.io/_pages/about.md

 Thanks for checking out my website.
 Make sure to stop by my [Portfolio](/porfolio) & [Blog](/blog) to see what it is that I'm doing.
 [Contact](/contact) me if you are interested in working together, or if you have any questions!

+## Recommendations
+> You don't know it yet, but you definitely want Foster on your team.
+>
+> Foster is a talented problem solver that can find creative solutions and execute them well.
+His work at our company was extremely valuable across our spectrum of company needs and functions both in our stores and in our warehouse/internet operation.
+His accuracy and attention to detail are among his many great attributes.
+Foster works hard and puts his passion into everything he does.
+I can't overstate this enough, Foster will be a huge asset to whatever project/team/company where he spends his time and attention.
+>
+> --- Brad Rowberry, Infinite Cycles Co-Owner

+>Foster is extremely hard working, organized, and eager to learn.
+He is persistent and calm when tackling hard problems, and I am confident in his ability to implement good solutions while creating web apps.
+His curiosity and drive enables him to pick up new tech easily.
+Because of his persistence in tackling problems and desire to learn new things, I’d recommend him for software positions even if they’re outside his normal tech stack.
+>
+> --- Luke Schunk, DevMountain Instructor

 ## Education

 {% include feature_row_borderless id="education_row" type="right" %}